Skip to Content

 It’s hard to imagine during winter, but there comes a time when summer fruits are so abundant that you start thinking about ways to enjoy them other than just in their natural packaging.

-This Baked Peaches recipe is super easy and a great way to enjoy peaches during the festive season.
+This Baked Peaches recipe is super easy and a great way to enjoy peaches while the sun shines.
+This happens to coincide with the festive season in Australia, making them a lovely Christmas dessert.

 Which peaches work best for Baked Peaches?